ashut0sh75/Cartoon/README.md

 - ML model can only be contributed after the model is converted into `.tflite` file.
 No other format will be accepted.
 So, Developers need to keep this in mind that if the want to contribute a ml model they are required to convert it into a ".tflite" file.

-  #### Please make PR after the issue has been assigned to you.
+  #### If you see that the issue has been assigned to anyone then you can ask for for it.
+Please make PR after the issue has been assigned to you.
 No PR will be accepted if issue has not been assigned.

 <a name="sample"></a>